Azure/GPT-RAG/docs/GH-SETUP.md

 prod_principal_name='<prod-sp-name>'
 ```

-When running 'azd pipeline config' for each env, choose GitHub as provider, Az subscription, and Az location.
+For each below environment, when running 'azd pipeline config', choose GitHub as provider, Az subscription, and Az location.
 When prompted to commit and push your local changes to start the configured CI pipeline, say 'N'.

-### Dev
+Login to Azure:

 ```bash
 az login
 ```

+### Dev

 ```bash
 azd env new $dev_env